MolSSI/QCFractalDashboard/README.md

 ### Run a demo dashboard

-If you do not have SEAMM installed, you can view a demo dashboard by using the data in this repository.
+If you do not have QCA installed, you can view a demo dashboard by using the data in this repository.
 Use the command

 ```
 ./results_dashboard.py --initialize --datastore $(pwd)/data